sq-meng/multiflexxlib/README.md

 ## Required Environment
 `multiflexxlib` requires python3 version > 3.5.
 For installation of Python environment under Windows it is recommended to install a scientific Python package such as [Anaconda](https://www.anaconda.com/download/) to make your life easier.
+> Support for MacOS is questionable at the moment due to peculiarities on how tkinter interacts with GUI routines of MacOS.
+The code should work though - and please report if it doesn't.

 Alternately, Python2 > 2.7 is partially supported.
 Most of the code is written with Python 2 compatibility in mind, but might contain (additional) bugs.